zero-mstd/mav-z/README.md

 ## The exhibition branch

-The branch “exhibition” is a tool for [my season's toots exhibition](https://zero-mstd.netlify.app/exhibition/).
+The branch “exhibition” is a tool for [my season’s toots exhibition](https://zero-mstd.netlify.app/exhibition/).
 This part is not completely i18n yet because I believe that not many people have the same needs.
 But anyway, here is my process when I using it, in case someone need it:

-1. Just like the “master” branch, I open this tool and choose my archieve;
+1. Just like the “master” branch, I open this tool and choose my archive;
-2. According to the date range of the “exhibition's season”, I set the date range of toots;
+2. According to the date range of the “exhibition’s season”, I set the date range of toots;
 3. I read my toots one by one, and decide whether to give it a chance to be exhibited;
 4. For those I want to exhibit, I hit the drop-down menu, and select a proper section for it;
 5. If there currently does not have a proper section, I hit the “add a section (添加分区)”, and set its name (“请输入标题”) and description (“请输入一小段描述”) in the pop-up window;